nancyDoss/Disaster_Resp_Pipeline/README.md

 ### Reference
-The mentors from udacity supported, on various cases, when i hit the brickwall.
+The mentors from udacity supported, on various cases, whenever i hit the brickwall.
 Also the errors reported by previous students of the udacity, and some of the answers suggested also helped in fixing the errors.